zerofox-oss/yelp-avro/README.txt

   https://cwiki.apache.org/confluence/display/AVRO/How+To+Contribute

 =================================================================
+For Yelp usage, we use python version and added some data type support, which can be used in data pipeline project.
+All changes are in lang/py/.

 Promote to Yelp pypi:
 (Waiting for promote_to_pypi job upgrade, here is the temporary solution)
 1. Git clone this repo to your dev box.